 Between Thanksgiving and New Years household waste increases by more than 25%!
 That waste is coming from food, shopping bags (non- reusable), wrapping paper/gift bags, and all of the accessories that come with gift wrapping (such as bows and ribbons).
 I never realized just how much waste the holiday season can create.
 Here are a few simple ideas on what you can do to reduce the waste this Christmas.

-Tips for a Green Christmas
+Tips for an Eco-Friendly Christmas

 - While shopping, be sure to use reusable shopping bags.

 - Waste less food.
 Everyone loves good leftovers the following day, but try and not be excessive because what you don’t eat will eventually spoil and be wasted.